AsgerHB/Shielded-Learning-for-Hybrid-Systems/README.md

 ## Glossary of Code Abbreviations

 I am a big fan of not having to remember how a variable has been abbreviated, but sometimes I have to make an exception.
 Additionally, I tried at one point to use the same notation as the paper.
-This I have come to regret, since the notation in the paper has been changing too rapidly, to keep up with in the code.
+This I have come to regret, since the notation in the paper has been changing too rapidly to keep up with in the code.

  - `shield` The term "shield" is used interchangably with "nondeterministic safety strategy".
 Shields should have type `Grid`.
  - `grid` refers to a partitioning of the state space, plus an integer value associated with each partition.
 This integer is used in various ways to represent the set of allowable actions in that partition.
 Thus, a grid could have also been called a safety strategy.
  - `G` is the granularity of the grid, currently δ in the paper.
  - `Ivl, Ivu, Ixl, Ixu ...` Are used to represeent upper and lower bounds for a partition.
 The `I` is short for _interval_, followed by the variable, and then either an `l` or an `u` depending on whether it is the lower or upper bound.
  - `iv, ix ...` are used to represent indices into the matrix that is the underlying data structure of the grid.
 For example if a grid has `v_min=-8`, and `G=1` then `iv=9` would represent the square where `Ivl = iv*G + (v_min/G) = 9 - 8 = 1`
  - `R` Reachability funciton.
 A function that given an initial square and an action, returns all squares reachable from the latter by that action.
+Similar to the reachability arrow, -> in the article.
  - `R̂` Approximated reachability function.
 Usually the barbaric reachability function.
+Similar to ->_app in the article.
- - `grid_points` I believe this is also the term used in the paper.
+ - `grid_points` Support points in the paper.
 A cloud of evenly spaced points inside of a square, used to approximate reachability.
  - `spa` Samples Per Axis, in the context of grid-points.
-Similar to N in the paper.
+Called N in the paper.
  - `dir` This is an easy one.
 Short for directory.
 The (relative) path of a file or a folder.
  - `t` Time.
+ - `t_hit` Period between actions for the bouncing ball. `t_act` for cruise control.
  - `v, p` Velocity, Position.
  - `death` Safety violation.
-Term borrowed from video gaming.
+Term borrowed from video games.
  - `runs` Training runs.
 These are called episodes in the paper.